anviljs/anvil.js/README.md

     anvil --host

-Coffee, Stylus, LESS, Mardown, HAML and CoffeeCup are all converted at request time if they are requested.
+Coffee, Stylus, LESS, Mardown, HAML and CoffeeKup are all converted at request time if they are requested.

 The hosts key in the build.json file is where you can control what each folder will be hosted at in the relative url.